Devyansh2005/Hospital-Management/README.md

 ## ⚙️ Getting Started

 ### 1. Database Setup
-- Import the provided `database.sql` into your MySQL server.
+- Import the provided `database.sql` into your MySQL server
 - Ensure your database credentials in `com.db.DBConnect` match your environment.

 ### 2. Local Deployment